ironhack-labs/lab-wiki-countries/README.md

 ### Iteration 2.3 | `CountriesList` component

 This component should render a list of `Link`s, each having the country's `alpha3Code` embedded in the URL.
 Clicking on any of the `Link`s should render the country details component.

 The array with country details should be passed to the `CountriesList` component as a prop, coming from the `App.js` component's state variable `countries`.

-You may also want to check the `counties.json` file to get familiar with the stucture of the objects.
+You may also want to check the `counties.json` file to get familiar with the structure of the objects.

 <br>